pingcap/docs/tidb-cloud/terraform-use-cluster-resource.md

 When the status is `AVAILABLE`, it indicates that your TiDB cluster is created and ready for use.

-## Modify a Dedicated Tier cluster
+## Modify a TiDB Dedicated cluster

-For a Dedicated Tier cluster, you can use Terraform to manage cluster resources as follows:
+For a TiDB Dedicated cluster, you can use Terraform to manage cluster resources as follows:

 - Add a TiFlash component to the cluster.
 - Scale the cluster.